bookwyrm/bookwyrm.github.com/contracting.md

 #### [vanderpol.net](http://vanderpol.net)

 This site was recently re-imagined and relaunched.
 I wanted a place where I could promote my skills and capabilities as well as share my knowledge and give my own education a better framework.
-The site is built on top of [Jekyll](http://jekyllrb.com/), managed with [git](http://git-scm.com/) and served through [github pages](http://pages.github.com/).
+The site is built on top of [Jekyll](http://jekyllrb.com/), managed with [git](http://git-scm.com/) and served through [GitHub Pages](http://pages.github.com/).
 Having a static site like this frees me from having to maintain, secure, and update a hosting platform like WordPress and it allows me more flexibility in how I build the site.
-I’m only limited by my Ruby, JS, and CSS skills.
+I’m only limited by my Ruby, JS, HTML, and CSS skills.

 #### [Cedar House Sport Hotel Event Calendar](http://www.cedarhousesporthotel.com/eventcalendar/index.php)

 I customized an existing open source event calendar to improve the security and “skinability” of the solution.
-I extended it to support a WYSIWYG interface for event descriptions and allow image uploads.
+I extended it to support a WYSIWYG interface for event descriptions and to allow image uploads.
 I also improved the default search experience to make it more user friendly and accessible.
 The final solution was styled based on a provided comp and integrated with an existing website.

 #### [qatab](http://qatab.com)

 In all the years I’ve been a web developer, the process of collecting feedback and issues during the <abbr title="Quality Assurance">QA</abbr> phase has been fraught with difficulty.
-That’s why I created qatab.
-With qatab it’s easy for users to submit feedback or notes on what’s wrong and the qatab solution automatically captures time, URL and browser info - saving you from having to ask them for the specifics after the fact.
+That’s why I created [qatab](http://qatab.com).
+With qatab it’s easy for users to submit feedback or notes on what’s wrong and the solution automatically captures time, URL and browser info - saving you from having to ask them for the specifics after the fact.

 # Skillset